 You know you’re supposed to work on a project.
 However, instead of getting started, you loaf around your inbox and social media apps.
 You simply don’t feel like doing anything.
+So how can you avoid procrastination as a remote worker?

 Any responsible employee aims to become productive and efficient at their job.
 Despite putting off their tasks, people still sincerely want to learn how to stop procrastinating.
-In this post, we are going to show you how to overcome this problem by dealing with the root cause.
+In this post, we are going to show you how to overcome this procrastination problem by dealing with the root cause.

 TL:DR – How to Stop Procrastinating

-1. Identify the Root Cause of the Issue: Determine the factors that cause you to delay your tasks.
+Find the Root Cause of the Issue: Determine the factors that cause you to delay your tasks.
 Solving the problem requires introspection and complete honesty.

-5. Use Strategies for Managing Time: Try the Pomodoro Technique which lets you organize your workflow.
+Use Strategies for Managing Time: Try the Pomodoro Technique which lets you organize your workflow.
 For every 25 minutes of work, you will take a 5-minute break.

-6. Boost Your Energy: Keep yourself hydrated, get enough sleep, eat healthy, and exercise.
+Boost Your Energy: Keep yourself hydrated, get enough sleep, eat healthy, and exercise.

 Procrastination Definition